 Those who frequented amusement arcades in the ‘60s and ‘70s may remember that the coins were judged by size rather than weight, so thrifty gamers could use a certain size of washer to dupe the machine and get a free game.
 It was because of this that game manufacturers started fitting magnets into the mechanisms to catch the fakes—so it’s hardly surprising that the newly magnetic steel coins didn’t go down too well with arcade owners.

 It may be a more secure solution in the long run, but it’s small businesses who are likely to suffer initially as they struggle to keep up with the government’s changes; arcades specialising in retro gamester already expecting to take the biggest hit.
 But is it really worth it?
 In the long term, absolutely.
 The new resistance to counterfeit coins will undoubtedly outweigh the cost of changing the slots—and with Pinball Heaven’s own in-house coin mechanism conversion service, bringing your machines up-to-date couldn’t be easier.

 We’re here to help make sure you’re prepared for the introduction of the new £1 coin on 28th March.
 We can convert your C220, C120 and SR3 pinball machine coin mechanisms in just 24 hours after receiving your parts.
 This covers almost all Stern, Jersey Jack, Bally and Williams machines currently being played in the UK.
 Although both the old and new coins will co-circulate for a time, by mid-October this year the old coin will be completely demonetised—so act fast!
-Select a mechanism type and order your conversion in a matter of minutes by clicking here.
+Select a mechanism type and order your pound conversion mechanism for pinball machines today.